 Virtual Giving Tree

-We are working to fulfill the wish lists of the following organizations: Christ House, Fr.
-McKenna Center, Hope and a Home, Kino Border Initiative, Mary House, Northwest Center, Sister Parish St. Jean Baptiste, Spanish Catholic Center, and St. Ann’s Center for Children, Youth and Families.
+We are working to fulfill the wish lists of the following organizations: Casa Chirilagua, Christ House, Fr.
+McKenna Center, Georgetown Ministry Center, Hope and a Home, Mary House, Northwest Center, Sister Parish St. Jean Baptiste, Spanish Catholic Center, and St. Ann’s Center for Children, Youth and Families.

 Please select an organization and follow the instructions for giving included on the sign-up genius or wish list.
 If you would prefer to make a cash donation to our “North Pole,” you may do so through our online site or by mailing a check to Holy Trinity, Attn: Ashley Klick, with “Giving Tree #189” in the memo.
 These funds will be used to purchase gift cards for teens and adults and to fulfill any outstanding wish list items.